BEST8OY/Auto-Image-Occlusion-Anki-Addon/README.md

 ## 🧠 How It Works

-Uses Tesseract's PSM 11 (sparse text) with line-based grouping for reliable detection.
+Uses Tesseract's PSM 12 (sparse text with OSD) with line-based grouping for reliable detection.

 **Best for:**
 - ✅ Scattered text elements (diagrams, labels)